immesys/wd/README.md

 The Go and Python bindings have the same names for the fields, with the same meaning.

+Note that this output is a little out of date, the current output has an additional field "CUMD" which is the cumulative downtime.

 # Tips and tricks

 The command line tool has some additional features to make it easier to use in scripts.
 If you want to parse the output, it is useful to